GCCA's action programme

 National Level Activities include:

 - Shaping "adaptation roadmaps" providing for the integration of climate change adaptation in the form of climate change resilient strategies in the governments' development policies and budgets.
 The existence of sound development plans and strategies is the first eligibility criteria to EU Budget support operations.
-Therefore this activity will facilitate eligibility to budget support and a more strategic approach to addressing climate change challenges.

 - Implementation of selected activities foreseen in the roadmaps and of other adaptation strategic priorities identified by the countries

 - Review of existing plans and on-going actions undertaken under these plans.